antonellil/engineeringcurriculum/readme.md

 ### Terminal and local fileystem navigation

 - Terminal is just another way to interact with the computer and view files and run programs
-  - `cd` is used for moving through folders. you can type `cd FolderName` to go into a folder named "FolderName" and you can use `cd ..` to move up a level
+  - `cd` is used for moving through folders.
+You can type `cd FolderName` to go into a folder named "FolderName" and you can use `cd ..` to move up a level
   - `ls` is used for viewing the files in the current folder
-  - `mkdir` is used for creating folders
+  - `mkdir` is used for creating folders.
+Example `mkdir hello` creates a new folder named hello.
-  - `touch` is used for making new empty files
+  - `touch` is used for making new empty files.
+Example `touch hello.txt` creates a new empty text file named hello.txt.
   - `rm` is used for removing a file or directory

 You will be using these commands throughout the curriculum and can reference them here as you go.